 When I first started college, I would only buy brand new editions of my college textbooks.
 There was just something beautiful about the brand-new one that I couldn't resist, but it came with a hefty price tag.
 I tried out the "book buy back" program my college hosted after the first semester and made a whopping $75.
 Not a bad amount, but it was for four college textbooks.
 Yikes.

 A couple years ago, I saw a Christmas tree made out of books at the library.
 I fell in love and had to recreate it at home.
 What started out as a fun, sarcastic nod to overpriced text books and my subsequent school loans turned into a Christmas tradition.

 There are many ways to create your college book Christmas tree.
 The sky is the limit!
 Depending on how many books you have and if you want to create a theme, you can make a huge or small tree.
-I make a semi-medium sized book tree and put it on our dining room table as a part of my holiday decor.
-I mix my college text books, my husband's college text books, and some of my favorite novels to create my tree.
+I made a semi-medium-sized book tree and put it on our dining room table as a part of my holiday decor.
+I mixed my college text books, my husband's college text books, and some of my favorite novels to create my tree.
 It's easy, quick, and a fun holiday decoration!

 Gather up your college textbooks, your favorite novels, and dictionaries.